monerodocs/md/docs/interacting/verify-monero-binaries.md

 By this step we checked that published hashes were not tampered with.

-The last step is to compare published hash with hash of downloaded archive.
+The last step is to compare published hash with downloaded archive SHA-256 hash.

 Replace file name with yours:

     file_name=monero-linux-x64-v0.13.0.4.tar.bz2

-    file_hash=`sha256sum $filename | cut -c 1-64`
+    file_hash=`sha256sum $file_name | cut -c 1-64`

     curl https://www.getmonero.org/downloads/hashes.txt > /tmp/reference-hashes.txt

     # verify the signature (previous step repeated here)
     gpg --verify /tmp/reference-hashes.txt

+    # Grep must print the hash (output cannot be empty)
     grep $file_hash /tmp/reference-hashes.txt

-If grep displayed a line containing your binary name and a hash then all is fine!
+!!! danger

-If the output is empty then double check everything because apparently the hashes don't match.
+    If the grep output is empty then double check everything because apparently the hashes don't match.

+If grep printed filename and a hash then everything is alright.